Mirror Randomized Benchmarking (MRB)

 Limitations

-- If the errors of \(\mu\)-distributed gates and their inverse are correlated, MRB slightly underestimates the error rate of the gate set.
+- As explained in the theoretical part of [1], if the errors of \(\mu\)-distributed gates and their inverse are correlated, MRB slightly underestimates the error rate of the gate set.
+This effect is shown in [3].